 Social Proof

-Look for social proof and validation from other sources, such as third-party influencer marketing platforms, industry experts, or peer recommendations.
+Look for social proof and validation from other sources, such as third-party influencer marketing platform, industry experts, or peer recommendations.
 Genuine influencers often have a positive reputation and track record within their industry or niche.

 By carefully evaluating these factors and conducting thorough due diligence, brands can better identify and avoid fake influencers, ensuring more effective and authentic influencer partnerships.